Worie/btt/docs/web-view.md

 ## Boilerplate

-Visit HERERE, clone the repo, install assets and run the server with `npm run start` to start a live server with BTT, typescript and scss preconfigured.
+Visit HERE, clone the repo, install assets and run the server with `npm run start` to start a live server with BTT, typescript and scss preconfigured.

 ## Inline data